sarkershantonu/Automation-Getting-Started/Serenity-RestAssured/README.md

 Java -Jar bug-store-1.2-SNAPSHOT.jar

 # Serenity Test running
+mvn clean

+mvn verify

-mvn clean verify deploy
+mvn deploy

 mvn jetty:run

-you can see reports in localhost:9001 your site should be ready
+you can see reports in http://localhost:9001 , your site should be ready

-# Credentials :
-shantonu, 123456